 Rebecca Isenberg of Entertainment Weekly said, “Dracula II is dripping with clichéd scare tactics, from abandoned houses to bathtubs filled with blood, [and] death scenes are equally predictable.”

 John Puccio of DVD Town said, “The movie is a tired collection of tired clichés bound together by tired characters in tired roles.
-By the time the eighty-five minutes of movie are over, you’ll be pretty tired, too.
-Nothing happens that is in the least bit frightening. … [T]he filmmakers splatter the screen with buckets of blood, severed heads, and gory, close-up autopsies, but while all this may be gross and disgusting, it’s not scary.”
+By the time the eighty-five minutes of the movie is over, you’ll be pretty tired, too.
+Nothing happens that is in the least bit frightening.”

 Patrick Naugle of DVD Verdict said, “In Dracula II: Ascension, co-writer/director Patrick Lussier has crafted an only mediocre sequel that is sub-par in every respect: acting, plot, and special effects.
 In place of an interesting story is a movie that takes the character of Dracula, binds him to a cross, and keeps him locked up for most of the feature’s running time.
 While the filmmakers’ intentions were good, I can’t really recommend this sequel to horror fans looking for true cinematic terror.”